cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

 <img src="/assets/images/screenshots/github/marketplace/step3.png" />

+!!! note "Change Repository Access"
+    You can always revisit Cirrus CI's repository access settings on [your installation page](https://github.com/apps/cirrus-ci/installations/new).

 ## Post Installation

 Once Cirrus CI is installed for a particular repository, a `.cirrus.yml` configuration file should be added to the root of the repository.